 There are three of us in our marriage now.
 God.
 Me.
 Hubby.

 We both come from broken homes so we didn't have the best role models.
 But the one thing that has been at the center of our marriage is our commitment to God to be in this marriage for life.
 For better or for worse.
-For richer or for poorer.
+For richer or poorer.
 Till death.
-Yikes, who knew that would take so much work!
+Who knew that would involve so much work!

 Marriage is hard work.
 So work hard for your marriage!

-Think about it, we are all a bunch of less than perfect humans, sinning humans nonetheless, who one day decide to get hitched to another not so perfect sinning human.
+We are all a bunch of less than perfect humans who one day decide to get hitched to another not so perfect sinning human.
 It sounds like a recipe for disaster, doesn't it?
-But thank God literally that He's given us a road map of how to love each other through the bible.
+But thank God (literally) that He's given us a road map of how to love each other through the Bible.

 To Love, Honor & Sneeze Together!

-For the past week or so my hubby and I have both been sick.
+For the past week or so my hubby and I have both been battling colds.
 We've shared over a dozen Kleenex boxes.
 We've endured each other's snotty noses, sneezes, fevers, coughs and sleepless nights.
 We've prayed for each other, we've laughed, I've even cried (my head has hurt so much).

-After 10 years of marriage there isn't another human being on the planet that I'd rather share my snot-filled moments with than my husband.
+After so many years doing life together, there isn't another human being on the planet that I'd rather share my snot-filled moments with than my husband!

 This truly incredible man is a precious gift from the Lord that I hold dear to my heart each and every day.
 He is my best friend.
-He has been with me thru death, joy, sorrow, heartache, plenty of tears, car accidents, silly moments, crazy moments, sleepless nights, cancer and other health issues, bad cooking fiascos, female temper tantrums, family drama and pain.
+He has been with me thru death, joy, sorrow, heartache, plenty of tears, car accidents, silly moments, crazy moments, sleepless nights, infertility, cancer and other health issues, bad cooking fiascos, female temper tantrums, family drama and pain.
 I am tearfully overjoyed at how lucky I am to have him.
-And how blessed I am to know him as a person.
+And how blessed I am to know him.

 It is such a privilege to be alongside him in this life.
 I get a front row seat to watch how God is growing him into such an incredible leader in our home, our church and our community.
 His passion for the Lord is contagious.
 His love for others overwhelming.
 I am truly blessed to know this man.
 And even more blessed that he choose me to be his wife.